Crazy Horse Memorial: Completed vision

-The memorial is to be the centerpiece of an educational/cultural center, to include a satellite campus of the University of South Dakota, with a classroom building and residence hall, made possible by a 2.5 million donation in 2007 from T. Denny Sanford, a philanthropist from Sioux Falls, South Dakota.
+The memorial is to be the centerpiece of an educational/cultural center, to include a satellite campus of the University of South Dakota, with a classroom building and residence hall, made possible by a $2.5 million donation in 2007 from T. Denny Sanford, a philanthropist from Sioux Falls, South Dakota.
 It is called the Indian University of North America and the Indian Museum of North America.
 The current visitor complex will anchor the center.

+Fundraising

+The memorial is a non-profit undertaking, and does not accept federal or state funding.
+The Memorial Foundation finances the project by charging fees for its visitor centers, earning revenue from its gift shops, and receiving private contributions.
+Ziolkowski felt the project was more than just a mountain carving, and he feared that his plans for the broader educational and cultural goals of the memorial would be overturned by federal involvement.
+As of 2024, the foundation has accrued $128 million in assets, and earned $14.5 million annually in revenue.

-Sanford also donated 5 million to the memorial, to be paid 1 million a year for five years as matching donations were raised, specifically to further work on the horse's head.
+T. Denny Sanford donated $5 million to the memorial, to be paid $1 million a year for five years as matching donations were raised, specifically to further work on the horse's head.

-Paul and Donna "Muffy" Christen of Huron, South Dakota, in July 2010, announced they were donating 5 million in two installments to an endowment to support the operation of the satellite campus.
+Paul and Donna "Muffy" Christen of Huron, South Dakota announced in July 2010 they were donating $5 million in two installments to an endowment to support the operation of the satellite campus.
 It holds classes in math, English, and American Indian studies courses for college credit, as well as outreach classes.
-The memorial foundation has awarded more than 1.2 million in scholarships, with the majority going to Native students within South Dakota.
+The memorial foundation has awarded more than $1.2 million in scholarships, with the majority going to Native students within South Dakota.

-Fundraising and events

 The Memorial foundation began its first national fund drive in October 2006.
-The goal was to raise 16.5 million by 2011.
-The first planned project was a 1.4 million dormitory to house 40 American Indian students who would work as interns at the memorial.
+The goal was to raise $16.5 million by 2011.
+The first planned project was a $1.4 million dormitory to house 40 American Indian students who would work as interns at the memorial.